FrostMiser/Frostica-Adventure-Bot/README.md

 You will also need to stay warm in cold areas.

 ## Admin Commands
 * !setup - Setup the bot for first time use.
-This creates the initial database.
+This populates the database with items and recipes.

 ## Ideas for future version